AzulSyst/Tooling-Task-V2/README.md

 Two types of report presentations are available:
 - CLI-based *"summary"* report produced by `suv-summary-report` script
-- GUI-based *"extended"* report produced by `suv-visualize-report` script
+- GUI-based *"visual"* report produced by `suv-visualize-report` script

 ### On MacOS and Linux